tom-f-oconnell/choice/README.md

    2. `cd ~/arduino-1.8.3/libraries` (or wherever your Arduino is installed)
    3. `rm -rf ros_lib` (in case some libraries have already been generated)
    4. `rosrun rosserial_arduino make_libraries.py .`
+   5. Symlink to `stimuli` and `multishock` libraries.
+You only need `multishock` if uploading code that relies on the shift-register based shock control hardware.

+      (still from `~/arduino-1.8.3/libraries`)
+      ```
+      ln -s ~/catkin/src/stimuli/arduino/libraries/stimuli
+      ln -s ~/catkin/src/choice/arduino/libraries/multishock
+      ```

-   5. If you Arduino IDE was open, close and re-open it.
+   6. If you Arduino IDE was open, close and re-open it.
       - *Make sure that you are opening the same version of Arduino you installed the libraries for.* It is easier to only have one version of Arduino installed at any given time to avoid these conflicts.

-   6. Add your user to the `dialout` group (if on Ubuntu), to be able to upload code.
+   7. Add your user to the `dialout` group (if on Ubuntu), to be able to upload code.
       - `sudo adduser <username> dialout`
       - Log out and back in for the change to take effect

-   7. Connect your Arduino MEGA to the computer.
+   8. Connect your Arduino MEGA to the computer.
       - Arduino's with less memory will currently **NOT** work, as there is considerable overhead in the generated ROS libraries.

-   8. Upload code
+   9. Upload code
       In the Arduino IDE, under the `Tools` menu:
       - Select appropriate port
          - Usually `/dev/ttyUSBX`, where `X` could vary. `/dev/ttyACMX` may also work.
 It is never the one like `/dev/ttyS0`.